British finance minister to meet bank bosses on Brexit gameplan

-Hammond is to meet with executives from major banks and insurers, including Barclays, HSBC, Standard Life Santander UK, the British arm of Spain's Banco Santander, according to sources.
+Hammond is to meet with executives from major banks and insurers, including Barclays (BARC.L), HSBC (HSBA.L), Standard Life SL.L Santander UK, the British arm of Spain's Banco Santander (SAN.MC), according to sources.

 Britain's financial sector employs 2.2 million people and its executives say the industry deserves to be a priority in the Brexit negotiations because it is the country's largest exporter and accounts for about 12 percent of its tax revenues.